Aviva life insurance, (read before you buy)

 Your monthly premiums would also increase to a maximum of 15%.

-Also described as Aviva’s mortgage life insurance, decreasing term cover is the opposite of increasing term cover.
+Also described as Aviva’s mortgage life insurance, decreasing term insurance is the opposite of increasing term insurance.

 A decreasing term policy will (as the name suggests) provide a decreasing level of cover over time, although premiums remain fixed.

 This type of policy is typically chosen to cover a repayment mortgage, where the outstanding balance decreases as time passes.

 The policy length is usually set to mirror that of the mortgage, protecting what is for the majority of us, our most valuable asset.

 So, if you were to pass away during the term, your loved ones would be able to cover the mortgage and remain in the family home.